 The latest addition to our varied selection of Catappa bark is this larger, chunkier stuff from Selatan, Indonesia.
 It's harvested from the trees in a sustainable manner from a small village in Selatan, Indonesia, just for us (hence its namesake).

 They're not complete "tubes", like our Indian Catappa Bark, nor lightweight stripes like our Borneo Catappa Bark Strips.
-Rather, these are substantial pieces of bark that are effective as both a water conditioner and an aesthetic compliment.
+Rather, these are chunky pieces of bark that are effective as both a water conditioner and an aesthetic compliment.
 Bigger, thicker, and more "substantial."

 PREPARATION: Boil them for a few minutes, followed by a brief soak in fresh water to achieve complete saturation (and to get them to sink!) prior to use.

 ORIGIN: Pontianac, Selatan, Indonesia

 NOTE: Because these are a natural product, cut by hand, each one will differ in appearance.
 The photo shown is to provide an idea of what to expect the product to look like.